tariqs26/yelpcamp-server/README.md

 ## Available Scripts

-The following npm scripts are available to streamline common tasks:

 | Script           | Description                                                    |
 | ---------------- | -------------------------------------------------------------- |
 | `npm run dev`    | Start the server in development mode (`http://localhost:3000`) |